-Description of Figure 6: A line chart showing that the number of rough sleepers in Wales fluctuates each month.
-Source: Welsh local authority homelessness services Rough sleepers by local authority (StatsWales) As at 31 March 2024, there were an estimated 133 individuals sleeping rough Cafodd y ddogfen hon ei lawrlwytho o LLYW.CYMRU, efallai nad dyma'r fersiwn mwyaf diweddar. throughout Wales.
-Cardiff (21), Newport (19), Ceredigion (15) and Gwynedd (13) were the local authorities reporting the highest numbers of individuals sleeping rough.
-All other local authorities reported 12 or fewer individuals sleeping rough, with 4 local authorities reporting zero. [footnote 2] Footnotes [1] Disclosure control has been applied to the figures for placements into temporary accommodation and to accompanying data on StatsWales.
+Description of Figure 6: A line chart showing that the number of rough sleepers in Wales has been fluctuating over recent months.
+Source: Welsh local authority homelessness services Rough sleepers by local authority (StatsWales) Cafodd y ddogfen hon ei lawrlwytho o LLYW.CYMRU, efallai nad dyma'r fersiwn mwyaf diweddar.
+At 30 April 2024, there were an estimated 129 individuals sleeping rough throughout Wales.
+This is 3 more than the 126 individuals sleeping rough at 30 April 2023.
+Newport (25), Cardiff (20), Ceredigion (17), Torfaen (8), Bridgend (8) and Gwynedd (8) were the local authorities reporting the highest numbers of individuals sleeping rough.
+All other local authorities reported 7 or fewer individuals sleeping rough, with 4 local authorities reporting zero. [footnote 3] Footnotes - [1] Neath Port Talbot's 'other' figures are for households and not individuals. - [2] Disclosure control has been applied to the figures for placements into temporary accommodation and to accompanying data on StatsWales.
 Figures smaller than 3 have been supressed and shown as a ''.
-All other figures are rounded independently to the nearest 3.
-[2] Local authorities are asked to base these estimates on local intelligence, rather than a one-night count.
+All other figures are rounded independently to the nearest 3. - [3] Local authorities are asked to base these estimates on local intelligence, rather than a one-night count.
 Quality and methodology information This monthly data collection was introduced during the coronavirus (COVID-19) pandemic initially as Management Information.
 These data have now undergone the appropriate quality assurance protocols for Official Statistics.
 The data may be revised in future therefore the figures for the latest month should be treated as provisional.
 Following the introduction of this collection, Welsh Government worked with local authorities to develop this publication and to strengthen the data collection guidance and improve data quality.
 Due to this development, we saw an improvement in data quality from April 2023, and have therefore started the Wales' data series from this time point.
 Not all data is available at local authority level from this date.
 Local authority breakdowns are provided from the point where relevant guidance had been introduced and used by local authorities.

-As only a year of data is available for most breakdowns, we have kept the commentary on changes to these numbers minimal.
 We do not recommend making month-to-month comparisons, as there may be seasonal impacts on homelessness or other reasons for fluctuations.
 These may become clearer and further commentary possible as data becomes available in subsequent years.
 Most statistics in this release refer to number of individuals.
 However, for placements into temporary accommodation the statistics refer to number of occurrences of placements, as individuals may be placed more than once.
 Revisions Where revisions have occurred since the publication of last month's data, figures will differ from those previously published.
 Figures that have been revised since previously published are marked with an [r].
-This month there have been revisions to the following data:
+This month there have been no revisions to previous data.